JasperFx/marten/docs/events/projections/view-projections.md

 # View Projections

-View projections are designed to handle multistream projections where a view is aggregated over events between streams.
+View projections are designed to handle multi-stream projections where a view is aggregated over events between streams.
 The `ViewProjection<TDoc, TId>` base class is a subclass of the simpler [Aggregate Projection](/events/projections/aggregate-projections) and supports all the same method conventions and inline event handling, but allows the user to specify how events apply to aggregated views in ways besides the simple aggregation by stream model.